Photos By Meta – Photography Tips – Learn Meta’s Top Sony Camera Tips

 ISO – Light Sensitivity

-The Digital Camera’s ISO or Sensitivity typically ranges from ISO 50 (Low Sensitivity) to ISO 25,600 (High Sensitivity).
+The Camera’s ISO or Sensitivity typically ranges from ISO 50 (Low Sensitivity) to ISO 25,600 (High Sensitivity).
 ISO is one part of the Exposure Triangle, but its not a Camera Mode on your Camera’s Dial.
 ISO adjusts the sensitivity of the Camera’s Sensor Amplifier, which if pushed too high, will result in unwanted digital noise.

 High ISO (Top: Right) like ISO 25,600, can be use to shoot in the extreme dark at high shutter speeds or with small apertures.
-Very High ISO (ISO 1600+) can introduce digital noise (Like ASA 800 Film Grain in Old Film Cameras).
+High ISO (ISO 1600+) can introduce digital noise (Like ASA 800 Film Grain in Old Film Cameras).

 Low ISO (Top: Left) like ISO 50, can be use to shoot in bright light at very slower shutter speeds or with very large apertures.
 Low ISO reduces unwanted digital noise, and is recommended to use, whenever possible.
 Low ISO needs plenty of light or the use of a Flash.